Philip Sheridan: Army of the Shenandoah

 Although Sheridan assumed that Jubal Early was effectively out of action and he considered withdrawing his army to rejoin Grant at Petersburg, Early received reinforcements and, on October 19 at Cedar Creek, launched a well-executed surprise attack while Sheridan was absent from his army, ten miles away at Winchester.
 Hearing the distant sounds of artillery, he rode aggressively to his command.
 He reached the battlefield about 10:30 a.m. and began to rally his men.
 Fortunately for Sheridan, Early's men were too occupied to take notice; they were hungry and exhausted and fell out to pillage the Union camps.
-Sheridan's actions are generally credited with saving the day (although Maj.
-Gen. Horatio G. Wright, commanding Sheridan's VI Corps, had already rallied his men and stopped their retreat).
+Sheridan's actions are generally credited with saving the day, although Maj.
+Gen. Horatio G. Wright, commanding Sheridan's VI Corps, already rallied his men and stopped their retreat.
 Early had been dealt his most significant defeat, rendering his army almost incapable of future offensive action.

-Sheridan received a personal letter of thanks from Abraham Lincoln and a promotion to major general in the regular army as of November 8, 1864, making him the fourth ranking general in the Army, after Grant, Sherman, and Meade.
+Sheridan received a personal letter of thanks from Abraham Lincoln and was promoted to major general in the regular army as of November 8, 1864, making him the fourth ranking general in the Army, after Grant, Sherman, and Meade.
 Grant wrote to Secretary of War Edwin M. Stanton after he ordered a 100-gun salute to celebrate Sheridan's victory at Cedar Creek, "Turning what bid fair to be a disaster into glorious victory stamps Sheridan, what I have always thought him, one of the ablest of generals."
 A famous poem, Sheridan's Ride, was written by Thomas Buchanan Read to commemorate the general's return to the battle.
-Sheridan reveled in the fame that Read's poem brought him, renaming his horse Rienzi to "Winchester," based on the poem's refrain, "Winchester, twenty miles away."
+Sheridan reveled in the fame that Read's poem brought him, renaming his horse Rienzi to "Winchester", based on the poem's refrain, "Winchester, twenty miles away."
 The poem was widely used in Republican campaign efforts and some have credited Abraham Lincoln's margin of victory to it.
-As for Lincoln himself, the President, pleased at Sheridan's performance as a commander, wrote to Sheridan and playfully confessed his reassessment of the relatively short officer, "When this peculiar war began, I thought a cavalryman should be six feet four inches, but I have changed my mind.
+Lincoln was pleased at Sheridan's performance as a commander, writing Sheridan and playfully confessing his reassessment of the relatively short officer, "When this peculiar war began, I thought a cavalryman should be six feet four inches, but I have changed my mind.
 Five foot four will do in a pinch."